GoogleCloudPlatform/community/tutorials/understanding-oauth2-and-deploy-a-basic-auth-srv-to-cloud-functions/index.md

 Tokens play an important part in OAuth 2.0.
 There are two types of tokens: access tokens and refresh tokens.
 Anyone with a valid access token can access protected resources; usually it is short-lived so that even if there is a security breach and the access token is leaked, the damage can be quickly controlled.
 When an access token expires, developers can use an optional refresh token to request a new access token without having to ask the user to enter their credentials again.

-It is up to developers themselves to choose the format of tokens for their OAuth 2.0 authorization service.
+It is up to developers themselves to choose the format of token for their OAuth 2.0 authorization service.
 This tutorial uses [JWT](https://tools.ietf.org/html/rfc7519) (JSON Web Token), a self-contained format allowing servers to validate tokens without having to inquire a data source.

 A JWT includes three parts: